Fall 2017 Honors Course Offerings

 This course offers the chance to delve more deeply into a specialized area of study at the direction of a faculty member.
 Its topic varies by semester.
 All special topics honors course offerings must be pre-approved by the Honors Program Advisory Committee.
 Previously offered special topics courses include:

-The World's Fair of 1893: The World's Fair of 1893 took place in the city of Chicago, which thirty years previously was nothing more than a small town and the home of International Harvester.
-The meteoric rise of a small town to become the host of the 1893 World's Fair, beating out New York City, is an American success story that fits into the U.S. narrative of the late 19th century characterized by rapid industrialization, immigration, and urbanization.
-After a devastating fire in 1871, Chicago was rapidly rebuilt as an ultra-modern city using technology, architecture, and urban planning.
-Throughout the semester, all six of these themes will be explored through the focal lens of the World's Fair.
+The World's Fair of 1893: The World’s Fair of 1893 took place in the city of Chicago, which thirty years previously was little more than a small town and the home of International Harvester.
+The meteoric rise of a small town to become the host of the 1893 World’s Fair, beating out New York City, was an American success story that fit into the U.S. narrative of the late 19th century.
+Chicago was built through rapid industrialization, immigration and urbanization.
+After a devastating fire in 1871, Chicago was rapidly rebuilt as an ultra-modern city using technology, new forms of architecture and urban planning.
+All six themes will be explored through the semester illustrated through the focal lens of the World’s Fair.

 Human Sexuality: All humans are sexual beings and understand some portion of human sexuality.
 While most individuals assume they are educated about sexuality, for multiple reasons they are often missing critical pieces of information.
 This course is a study of sexual values and behaviors in contemporary American society from both a psychobiological and sociological perspective.
 Focus topics will include: anatomy and physiology of sex; sex within relationships; alternative lifestyles; fertility management; contraception; sexual dysfunction; social roles and attitudes; destructive sexual behavior; sexual violence; healthy communication and relationships.
 Students will leave the course not only with basic knowledge about the human body and how bodies relate sexually, but with an ability to think deeply about the morals and ethics related to human sexuality.
 Students will begin or continue the process of forming individual beliefs, standards, and boundaries, enabling them to make healthier physical and emotional choices and decisions.